Lost in Paradise

 Carlos Rolón (Puerto Rican/American, b.
 1970), Losa Criolla, 2018, ceramic tile on aluminum panel, 105 1/2 x 65 in., Courtesy of the artist, Salon 94. and the New Orleans Museum of Art

 Saturday, November 3, 2018 to Monday, October 21, 2019

 In September 2017, two catastrophic hurricanes (Irma and Maria) made landfall, leaving trails of devastation in their wakes, and forever linking these two areas.
-Rolón’s new works draw inspirations from the architecture and natural landscapes that both Florida and Puerto Rico share.
-In Lost in Paradise, Rolón seeks to bring attention to nature’s unbridled ability to change its own landscape, but also humankind’s ability to overcome catastrophe and rebuild stronger than ever.
-Rolón’s “losa isleño” (island tile) pieces break from the traditional repetitive decorative design, departing from the typical rug or carpet style layouts to create new sculptural paintings that reference homes in Puerto Rico.
-Looking to his mirrored mosaic floral works, the artist has created indestructible plant life in an effort to memorialize and create monuments to the native plants of Florida and Puerto Rico.
+Rolón’s new works draw inspiration from the architecture and natural landscapes that both Florida and Puerto Rico share and bring attention to nature’s unbridled ability to change its own landscape and humankind’s ability to rebuild.
+Rolón’s “losa isleño” (island tile) pieces break from traditional repetitive decorative design, to create new sculptural paintings that reference homes in Puerto Rico.
+His mirrored mosaic floral works create indestructible plant life to memorialize the native plants of Florida and Puerto Rico.
 This exhibition is curated by guest curator Aaron Levi Garvey and is courtesy of the Artist and Salon 94, NY.

 Exhibition Season Presenters: Ameris Bank; City of Jacksonville; Cultural Council of Greater Jacksonville, Inc.; Robert D. and Isabelle T. Davis Endowment at The Community Foundation for Northeast Florida; The Director's Circle at the Cummer Museum; The Schultz Family Endowment; Winston Family Foundation

 Exhibition Season Sponsors: Mr. Ryan A. Schwartz; Carl S. Swisher Foundation, Inc.